swizzard/stroj/README.md

 Hosted on Heroku

+Special shout-outs to:
-Special shout-out to @parsonsmatt in the [haskell-beginners slack channel](https://functionalprogramming.slack.com) for some help with a thorny type issue.
+* @parsonsmatt in the [haskell-beginners slack channel](https://functionalprogramming.slack.com) for some help with a thorny type issue.
+* [@c25l@wandering.shop](https://wandering.shop/@c25l) for helping me to work through iteration/sampling